36 Photos Of The Blitz That Captures The Enduring Spirit Of The British

 It was called the Blitz: a constant, unceasing bombardment of British cities by Nazi planes.
-It was Adolf Hitler and air force commander Hermann Göring's attempt to break the British people – not just by killing soldiers, but by teaching civilians to live in terror.
+It was Adolf Hitler and Luftwaffe commander Hermann Göring's attempt to force the United Kingdom's exit from World War II — not just by killing soldiers, but by teaching civilians to live in constant terror.

 During the worst stretch of the Blitz, bombs rained down on London for 56 out of 57 days.
 There was nothing more than a single day of calm to break up the constant devastation of explosions that left people homeless and children orphaned.

 For the people who lived through it all, it was a struggle to survive – not just in body, but in mind.
 By the end of the bombing campaign, at least 40,000 British civilians were left dead while in London alone, one million homes were destroyed.

 The British government's great fear wasn't just that their people would be killed, it was that they would panic.
 They feared that the Blitz would make the people lose hope and give up.

 "[Hitler] hopes, by killing large numbers of civilians, and women and children, that he will terrorize and cow the people of this mighty imperial city," British Prime Minister Winston Churchill's booming voice told the people over the radio.
 "Little does he know the spirit of the British nation."